JSON Connector for Power BI

 8. That's it; we are done.
 In a few clicks we configured the call to JSON API using ZappySys JSON Connector.

-Read JSON data in Power BI from ODBC
+Read JSON data in Power BI using ODBC

 1. Once you open Power BI Desktop click Get Data to get data from ODBC: